Best Vanilla Cake Recipe

 This post may contain affiliate links.
 Read full disclosure.

-This is THE cake recipe you need in your back pocket for birthdays, holidays, and every special event in between.
+This is THE best vanilla cake recipe you need in your back pocket for birthdays, holidays, and every special event in between.
+I tested this cake over and over to make sure it was the perfect texture and flavor, I can’t wait to share all of my tips for making it professional quality every time!

 You know I love outrageously delicious cakes and have a good collection of options, including classic options like white cake, yellow cake, and a simple chocolate cake.
 That’s why I couldn’t be more excited to add this vanilla bean cake to my recipe line-up!

-Piped Russian buttercream and sprinkles on a vanilla bean cake.
+Piped vanilla buttercream and sprinkles on a vanilla cake.

 • All-purpose flour – My go-to flour for cakes and cupcakes.
 The best way to measure flour is with a kitchen scale or the spoon and level method.
 Both techniques ensure accurate results!